iCliniq Logo

 Conclusion

-Cachexia does not have any treatment currently.
+The general outlook of cachexia is that there is no treatment available currently.
 However, studies are being done to understand this condition's exact cause and mechanism.
-Until now, Discoveries have helped invent medicines to manage cachexia symptoms.
-Left untreated can decrease the quality of life and cause death.
+Until now, discoveries have helped invent medicines to manage cachexia symptoms.
+Left untreated, it can decrease the quality of life and cause death.
 Thus, consulting a specialist at the earliest is crucial.
-You can consult a specialist online with the help of online medical platforms to know more about this condition.

 Cachexia is linked to other diseases besides cancer.
 It frequently occurs in later-stage diseases like kidney disease, HIV, and heart disease.
 Losing muscle and fat leads to cachexia.